Pauan/js-loader/README.rst

 Basically, it's a simple tool that can be used by *other* tools to make the task of "mush multiple CommonJS files into a single file" easier.

-It doesn't handle dependencies, it doesn't minify your files, it just takes JavaScript code + source maps and returns JavaScript code + a source map.
+It just takes JavaScript code + source maps and returns JavaScript code + a source map.
 That's it.

 Some features: